hireshBrem/prompt-engineer-mcp-server/README.md

-# Cursor Prompt Formatter MCP Server
+# Coding Prompt Engineer MCP Server

 This Model Context Protocol (MCP) server provides a tool to rewrite coding prompts for optimal results with Cursor AI and other AI IDEs, using Claude by Anthropic.